 - The time on your appointment letter is the time you need to arrive at the Day Treatment Centre and not the time you will have your procedure. - You may have to wait for several hours from arrival to the start of your procedure.
 Please arrive prepared for this.
 It may be a good idea to bring some reading material. - Please inform the department as soon as possible if: - o you need a translator or interpreter. - o you take blood thinners or medication for diabetes. - Let the Nurse/Doctor know if you have a pacemaker, implantable defibrillator, artificial hips or any other metal implant. - If you wish to have sedation for your procedure, please ensure you have someone available to take you home afterward.
 If you are unable to arrange escort, inform the endoscopy Nurses as soon as possible. - Endoscopy is a restricted area, and relatives/friends are not allowed to come inside the department.
 We have a trained team of Nurses and Endoscopists and telephone or face to face Interpreters to help you. - Please contact the Booking Services team on 020 7288 3822 if this appointment time is not convenient for you or if you are unable to keep your appointment.
 You can also email whhtr.endoscopy@nhs.net - If you have a question about your procedure or medications, please contact the hospital switchboard on 020 7272 3070 and ask for bleep number 2711 from Monday to Friday 8:30 to 17:30.
-Alternatively you can contact 020 7288 3811/3819 or email whhtehead with trendoscopypreassessment@nhs.net. - Please leave all valuables at home.
+Alternatively you can contact 020 7288 3811/3819 or email whhterespiratory team on 020 7288 5353/5354 or email whhterespiratoryteam@nhs.net - Please leave all valuables at home.
 The hospital cannot accept responsibility for these items and lockers are not available.

-What is a gastroscopy?
+What is a bronchoscopy?

-- A gastroscopy (more commonly known as an endoscopy) is a camera test to have a look at the oesophagus (the tube that carries food from your mouth to your stomach), the stomach and the duodenum (first part of your small bowel). - The instrument used for this test is called a gastroscope and it has the diameter of a little finger.
-The gastroscope has a light and a camera at the end and it is introduced through the mouth.

-- The gastroscopy normally takes around 7 minutes. - The procedure can be a bit uncomfortable but is not painful. - You have the choice of using sedation or throat spray (local anaesthetic)
+- A bronchoscopy is a camera test to examine the airways. - The instrument used for this test is called a bronchoscope and it is inserted through the nose or mouth.
+The bronchoscope is made of a flexible fibre-optic material and has a light and a camera at the end. - The bronchoscopy normally takes around 20 minutes. - The procedure can be a bit uncomfortable but is not painful. - You have the choice of using sedation or throat spray (local anaesthetic)